-Swiss government bans all events over 1,000 people
+Geneva auto show canceled as Switzerland bans large events

-GENEVA (AP) — The Swiss government announced an immediate ban Friday on all “public and private” events in the country involving more than 1,000 people as a measure to halt the spread of COVID-19.
+GENEVA (AP) — The Geneva auto show was canceled after the Swiss government put an immediate ban Friday on all public and private events involving more than 1,000 people in order to halt the spread of the new coronavirus.

-Among the events that will be affected are the annual Geneva International Motor Show, which was due to take place from March 5-15 and draws tens of thousands of visitors every year.
-Organizers of the auto show did not provide immediate comment on the Swiss government announcement.
+The ban on big events will last until at least March 15, one of the latest major steps by governments to fight an outbreak that has infected more than 82,000 people and killed over 2,700 worldwide.
+The Swiss move highlights the growing impact of the virus on daily lives and livelihoods.
+Organizers of the annual Geneva International Motor Show, which was due to run March 5-15 and draws tens of thousands of visitors every year, confirmed the event would be nixed.

-“We aware that this measure will have a significant impact on public life,” said Switzerland’s interior minister, Alain Berset.
+“We are aware that this measure will have a significant impact on public life,” said Switzerland’s interior minister, Alain Berset.

 “However, the move is expected to provide effective protection to people in Switzerland and to public health,” he said.
 “It should prevent or delay the spread of the disease in Switzerland, thus reducing its momentum.”

+“We had also a lot of pressure (over) the last few days because there were some brands saying, ‘we are not coming, we are leaving,’ and so forth — it was quite difficult,” he said.

+The event was expected to generate 200-250 million Swiss francs (dollars) worth of spending in the Geneva area.

-For events with fewer than 1,000 people, organizers “must carry out a risk assessment in conjunction with the competent cantonal (state) authorities to decide whether or not the event can be held,” the government said
+Swiss authorities said that for events with fewer than 1,000 people, organizers “must carry out a risk assessment in conjunction with the competent cantonal (state) authorities to decide whether or not the event can be held.”

 Berset said that large offices or public buildings wouldn’t be shut down by the measure.